 In the recent push to create new grammar schools Theresa May used Ofsted ratings as evidence she should expand selection.
-It was regularly reported that 82% of selective schools are rated ‘Outstanding’ compared to 20% of all schools.
-If our schools inspectorate are showing the government that selection is the best way to make great schools, then why wouldn’t it be logical to expand grammars?
+It was regularly reported that 82% of selective schools are rated ‘Outstanding’ compared to 20% of non-selective secondary schools.
+If our schools inspectorate are showing the government that selection is the best way to make great schools, why wouldn’t it be logical for politicians to expand grammars?

 So did Ofsted pipe up and say ‘yes, but this isn’t the full story…’ No, of course they didn’t.
 Did Ofsted produce a report looking at the overall impact of selection on school communities?
 Obviously not.
 Did they use their Parent Panel to look at how school choice feels for parents in 11-plus areas?
-No. Produce a report analysing differences between secondary moderns and schools with a balanced ability profile?
-Perhaps I missed that…?
-Did they suggest that Ofsted ratings for grammar schools need closer scrutiny?
-Nope!
-Or did they suggest we also need to consider ratings for non-selective schools in selective areas?
+Nope.
+Produce a report analysing differences between secondary moderns and schools with a balanced ability profile?
+Or suggest Ofsted ratings for grammar schools need closer scrutiny?
+Or maybe suggest we also need to consider ratings for non-selective schools in selective areas?
 No – probably because Ofsted don’t even collate ratings for secondary moderns!

 Not only do Ofsted tell politicians that grammar schools are the best type of school, they make parents believe this too.
 Ofsted are responsible for wasting parents cash on tutors, worrying parents about school choice, and promoting the idea that the best schools can’t educate every child.